sora-k46/WebSandbox/rwd_by_U_michigan/README.md

             <!-- xx = (xs, sm, md, lg) viewport size -->
             <!-- yy = (0 - 12) no. of column you gonna use -->
 ```

+# Responsive utility classes
+- hidden-xx content will only be hidden on the XX screen size
+- visible-xx content will only be visible on the XX screen size
+- sr-only content is hidden on all devices except screen readers